 What Can a Fish Finder See?

-Now that you have a basic understanding of how most fish finders work, you can more easily grasp how this technology operates and what you might expect it to pick up.
-Since most fish finders work using one or more beams of sonar, these beams will usually pick up everything solid in the water.
+Now that you understand how most fish finders work, you can more easily grasp how this technology operates and what you might expect it to pick up.
+Since most fish finders use one or more beams of sonar, these beams usually pick up everything solid in the water.
 In the following sections, we’ll explain in greater detail how a fish finder reads some of the most common things you find in the water.

 How Does a Fish Finder Read Fish?